How vegan mayonnaise convinced Jeff Bezos to make his first investment in South America

 How will NotCo avoid a similar fate?
 Mr. Muchnik points to the expertise of his other co-founders: Pablo Zamora, a Ph.D in biotechnology specializing in plant biology, who also did a post-doc at U.C.
 Davis in plant genetics, and Karim Pichara, a Ph.D in computer science.

-Their computer technology “basically breaks down molecular composition of any food,” says Elio Leono Sceti, co-founder of The Craftory, and “on the other side, they understand the molecular composition of plants.”
+Their computer technology “basically breaks down molecular composition of any food,” says Elio Leoni Sceti, co-founder of The Craftory, and “on the other side, they understand the molecular composition of plants.”

 “They have trained their AI to find molecular structures that are plant-based that are organically binding so you basically can recreate the whole experience of food textures and colors and smells and experience by combining things that are already in nature,” the longtime business executive noted.